SergioRibera/super_clipboard/README.md

 ```

 ### TODO
+- [ ] Autopaste when select from history
+- [ ] Image from path copied
 - [x] Fix keyboard shortcut initial parsing
 - [x] Fix performance increase
 - [x] Position based on the display of each screen
 - [x] Fix Unnautorize remap shortcut
 - [x] Fix auto hide and show window
-- [ ] Autopaste when select from history

 Icons by <a target="_blank" href="https://icons8.com">Icons8</a>